Calcium stones; Nephrolithiasis; Urolithiasis

 Restricted Fats in People with Stones Associated with Bowel Disease

 People who have stones associated with short-bowel syndrome should eat foods with lower amounts of fats and oxalates.
-If people with short-bowel syndrome eat too much fat, calcium may bind to unabsorbed fat instead of to oxalates, increasing oxalate levels and raising the risk of stone formation.
+If people with short-bowel syndrome eat too much fat, calcium may bind to unabsorbed fat instead of to oxalates, increasing oxalate levels and raising the risk for stone formation.

 Omega-3 fatty acids, found in oily fish like mackerel, salmon, and albacore tuna, have many health benefits, but evidence on its impact on kidney stones is limited.
 More research is necessary to define the benefits, if any.